Frequently Asked Questions

 Thursday 10:00 AM – mid afternoon*

-Times are approximate, call ahead to be sure someone is there.
+*Times are approximate.
+Please call ahead to ensure someone is in the studio.

 Studio members can use the studio at any time.